 Waivers Created by Testimony - The key thing to remember is that by contesting child custody, you waive your privilege to medical, psychological or counseling records or testimony regarding your mental condition, and this evidence may then be subject to pretrial discovery and become admissible evidence at a trial or court hearing.
-If the case is a post-divorce custody matter, then possibly only the party that files for modification of the existing custody is creating that risk for herself or himself.
+If the case is a post-divorce custody matter, then possibly only the party that files for modification of the existing custody is creating that risk for themself.

-Mental Health Records - There are two ways that mental health information may be disclosed against the wishes of the client: subpoenas and court ordered assessments.
+Mental Health Records - There are two ways that mental health information, not previously waived such as in child custody cases, may be disclosed against the wishes of the client: subpoenas and court ordered assessments.